 All about lead scoring

-Lead scoring is a method used to rank prospects based on the perceived value each lead brings to the organization.
+Lead scoring is a method for ranking prospects based on the perceived value each brings to the organization.
+Just don’t tell them their score.
+You might hurt their feelings.

 Generally, you can sort your leads into five types:

-• Those that buy without prompting
+• Those who buy without prompting

 • Those that require nurturing before they purchase

-As to not waste your efforts, it's essential to know which leads are most likely to convert.
+To not waste your efforts, it's essential to know which leads are most likely to convert.
 These high-value leads are not the ones you want to focus most of your nurturing efforts on.

 As you know, this business isn’t about stroking your ego.
 It’s about making money.
-If you want people to inflate your ego — go into politics.
+If you want people to inflate your ego, go into politics.

-Who needs those leads anyways?
+Who needs those leads anyway?

 Unfortunately, there is no one-size-fits-all for this scoring model.
-It will have to be customized to fit your business and fit your potential clients.
+It will have to be customized to fit your business and your potential clients.

 Additionally, you'll want to account for BANT — budget, authority, need, and time: